Project Management Glossary: Key Terms

 What is the schedule performance index (SPI)?

-Schedule performance index (SPI) is a project management metric that shows how efficiently a project is using time compared to its original schedule.
+Schedule performance index (SPI) is a project management metric that measures how closely a project adheres to its original schedule.
 It belongs to earned value management (EVM) and compares the value of work actually completed with the value of work that was planned to be completed by a certain date.
-It tells you at a glance whether your project is ahead of schedule, on track, or falling behind.

 What is the purpose of the schedule performance index?

-The primary purpose of SPI is to measure a project's schedule efficiency by comparing work completed (earned value) to work planned (planned value), showing objectively whether a project is ahead of schedule, behind schedule, or on track.
+The primary purpose of SPI is to measure a project's schedule efficiency by comparing work completed to work planned, showing objectively whether a project is ahead of schedule, behind schedule, or on track.

 Organizations that track SPI gain a list of strategic benefits that transform how they manage project timelines: